Industrial workers’ housing museum

 Location

 An exhibition on the living conditions of industrial workers in the 1900s and 1960s.
 Furnished apartments in a residential building and social services presented in a sauna building.
 Industry started gathering in the Imatra region around the River Vuoksi with its many rapids towards the end of the 19th century.
 Large-scale industry started to form when the limited company Tornator began building industrial plants in 1895 after buying a farm along the river.
 The farmland included half of the waterfalls of the Niskakoski and Tainionkoski rapids.
 The area started to become an industrial region.
-The company built approximately 20 residential buildings with multiple flats for its work force, first in 1896, and then over the following years.
-This formed the Ritikanranta residential area, whose buildings were called barracks.
-The flats, intended for families, consisted of a bedroom and a kitchen as well as a pantry, with a total surface area of 20-25 m2.
+The company built approximately 20 residential buildings with multiple flats for its workforce, first in 1896, and then over the following years.
+The flats intended for families consisted of a bedroom, kitchen, and pantry, with a total surface area of 20-25 m2.
+Now, the apartments of the Industrial Workers' Housing Museum are decorated in the style of housing of different decades from the early 20th century to the 1960s.
+The partly block-built sauna building has been restored to its original appearance.
+Most of the artefacts in the Industrial Housing Museum have been donated by residents of the Tainionkoski area.
+This has made it possible to preserve for posterity the material culture associated with the everyday life and housing of industrial workers from the late 19th century to the post-mid 20th century.
+Admission to the museum is free of charge.
+For visitors arriving by car If you arrive by car, please park in the car park to the south of the museum, accessed via Tainio Square.